 The Madaba mosaics take visitors on a journey through shadows and candlelight to the Holy Land of 1500 years ago.
 They also have a new surprise.
-Here's how to visit the mosaics of Madaba, Jordan.
+Here’s how to visit the mosaics of Madaba, Jordan.
+They form part of an ultimate Jordan itinerary.

 Madaba is famous for its mosaics.
 Or, rather, the Madaba mosaics are famous.